 As the visual example in learning content spacing considerations showed above, labels can be organized in a different ways, and some look better than others.
 In the initial version, the description is directly next to the item it is describing on the document.
 This is a good thing, from a proximity standpoint, even though the fonts vary in size, there are a rainbow of distracting outlines, and each box is in a different position.

-When you have a single image, with a single label, that includes a clear caption there isn’t much room for confusion.
-But when the are a lot of labels, it can become challenging.
+When you have a single image, with a single label that includes a clear caption, there isn’t much room for confusion.
+But when there are a lot of labels, it can become challenging.
 This is because it takes mental processing time for learners to hunt down cues to what something is on screen, especially if it isn’t inherently clear.

 And your labels may even provide more useful information than a simple alt tag would.
 They can pull double-duty, increasing contextual relevance or bridging the comprehension gap if the images are used for non-literal reference – such as in describing or detailing a metaphor, that makes sense because of the image used.